 “APPA expects that Gen Z’s ownership will steadily grow as many become adults within the next few years.” – APPA

-Feral and Stray Cats’ Diets Consist of 25% of Birds (HSUS)
+Feral and Stray Cats’ Diets Consist of 20% of Birds (Ornithology)

-This is good for the cats but not so good for wildlife and the environment.
+Feral cats have a diet consisting of roughly 70% small mammals, 20% birds, and 10% other animals.
+This is good for the cats but not so good for wildlife and the environment. (source)

 Decline of 27 Mammal Species Due to Cats (Research Gate)

-A Cat’s Litter Can Have As Many as 12 Kittens.
-(International Cat Care, the Spruce Pets)
+A Cat’s Litter Can Have As Many as 4-6 Kittens.
+(Chewy)

 Wow!
 No wonder Mama’s grumpy.
 Kittens should spend as much time as possible with other cats.
 This socializes them early (before 12 weeks old), which is highly important and helps them learn cat behaviors like how to get along.